luontola/tdd-mooc/data/6-afterword.md

 ##### What to submit

 * **Record a video** of you doing this exercise.
-Use a screen recording software (e.g. [OBS Studio](https://obsproject.com/)).
+Use a screen recording software (e.g. [OBS Studio](https://obsproject.com/), see [instructions](https://www.alphr.com/record-screen-obs/)).
 Upload the video to a streaming service (e.g. unlisted video on YouTube) and include a **link to the video** in the comment field as you submit the Git repository.
 * Submit to https://studies.cs.helsinki.fi/stats/courses/tdd-pilot a **Git repository** with the source code and history of you doing this exercise.
 * Fill [this questionnaire](https://forms.gle/SyocAsQksBq5GUNk6).
 Note the need for more detailed time tracking.